Through her own research on the internet, I was contacted in 2008 by Linda Thompson, Thomas Blunt’s daughter…

 - April 45 – Oct 45 UK

 My father got married on 2/10/43 whilst on leave, after meeting my mother for the first time 6 weeks before the ceremony!
 They had been pen-friends for about 3 years whilst he was stationed in India, after being introduced by my mother’s brother who was also serving in India.
-My brother was born 9 months later but my father didn’t see him until he was 2 years old as he was posted abroad and was a POW.
+My brother was born 9 months later [in fact on the 12th of July 1944 – the very day his father was captured] but my father didn’t see him until he was 2 years old as he was posted abroad and was a POW.

 He didn’t keep a diary whilst a POW but he wrote hundreds of love letters to my mother during their courtship.
 Unfortunately she destroyed them all after my father died because she said they were personal to her and didn’t want anyone else reading them, shame really but there you are.